Welcome to our overview of Skylights 101

 VELUX Fixed Skylight

-There is absolutely no foundation for the misconception that one type of skylight leaks more than the other.
-In fact VELUX skylights, properly installed, do not leak and VELUX backs that up with its 10 year “No Leak” promise.
+VELUX skylights, properly installed, do not leak and VELUX backs that up with its 10 year “No Leak” promise.
 We often tell our customers “Skylights don’t leak, installations do”, which is why VELUX developed the Five-Star Certification…to make certain that customers can find a knowledgeable company that installs skylights properly.
 Houseworks Daylighting Solutions is one of the oldest and most experienced Five-Star Certified companies in the country.

 VELUX now manufactures three models of venting skylights; one that operates manually and two others that operate electrically– one from household current and the other from solar energy.
 All three carry the VELUX 10 year warranty and each has benefits the others do not.
 For instance, the manually operated units are great in low-ceiling applications like bonus rooms over a garage or where the skylight is within easy reach.
 They cost much less than their electrical counterparts and are very simple to open and close.

 The electrical and solar venting units are operated by a hand-held wireless remote that can control multiple skylights and/or blinds simultaneously.
 They can be set to close with a built-in timer and will automatically shut if the weather changes.
 The new solar powered units do not require an electrical connection and are eligible for a 30% Federal Solar Energy Tax Credit.
 This makes them very affordable.
 Our customers who have replaced manually venting skylights with electrical or solar powered units tell us they use these units much more than they ever used the manually venting skylights.
-Older individuals or people with balance problems also enjoy the ease of operation with solar or electrical skylights.

 Deck-mounted Roof Windows

 Originally a European product, VELUX roof windows offer the advantage of emergency escape…they open much wider than traditional skylights and are often used where fire codes require an auxiliary exit.
-VELUX offers two unique models of roof windows in several different sizes.
+VELUX offers several unique models of roof windows in several different sizes.

 VELUX Roof Window